Qasim-Hassan/Utils/README.md

 1. Supports mainstream AI Agents to communicate with each other.
 2. Uses **UUID API KEY auth** for agents.
-3. Securely conveys only the necessary data
+3. Securely conveys only the necessary data.
+4. Stores data only between communication